melanieganz/MoCoProject/README.md

 Evaluating the performance of markerless prospective motion correction and selective reacquisition in a clinical protocol for pediatric brain MRI

 ### RealNoiseMRI challenge:
-MRI reconstruction challenge with realistic noise, associated with MICCAI 2021
+MRI reconstruction challenge with realistic noise, first round associated with MICCAI 2021, second round asociated with MedNeurIPS